-When your child needs a heart transplant, you want to get them the best care.
+When your child is a heart transplant candidate, you want to get them the best care.
 At UCLA Health, we use advanced techniques that offer children the best chances for a positive outcome.
 Treatments we offer include:

 Multi-organ transplants: When children need multiple organ transplants, we have the expertise to transplant multiple organs in one procedure.
 We frequently collaborate with experts in the pediatric kidney transplant and pediatric liver transplant programs so that children need only one operation.

 Ventricular assist devices (VAD): We use ventricular assist devices (VAD) to expand heart transplant options.
 We are the west coast’s leader in using VADs for pediatric patients.

 Artificial hearts: We currently implant all Food and Drug Administration (FDA)-approved assist devices, including the SynCardia 70cc full-size total artificial heart.
 In 2015, we were the first to implant the SynCardia 50cc total artificial heart in an adult.
 When the 50cc model becomes FDA-approved, we will likely use it for children.